 Devon ProudfootAssistant Professor

-Her work has been published in journals such as Psychological Science, Journal of Personality and Social Psychology, Organizational Behavior and Human Decision Processes, Journal of Applied Psychology, Journal of Experimental Social Psychology, Personality and Social Psychology Bulletin, and Research in Organizational Behavior.
+Professor Proudfoot's research focuses on stereotyping and bias, identity, and creativity at work.
+Her work has been published in leading journals in psychology and management, including the Journal of Personality and Social Psychology, Psychological Science, Journal of Applied Psychology, Organizational Behavior and Human Decision Processes, Journal of Experimental Social Psychology, and Personality and Social Psychology Bulletin.

 Prior to joining the faculty at Cornell, Devon Proudfoot completed her PhD in Management and Organizations at Duke University.
 She also holds a MSc In Social Psychology from the London School of Economics and Political Science and a BA in Psychology from McGill University.